Insurance and reinsurance in Australia: overview

 Restrictions on ownership or control

-Due to the Financial Sector (Shareholdings) Act 1998 (Cth) (FSSA), an individual shareholder or group of associated shareholders in an insurer are limited to 15% of the insurer's voting shares (a higher percentage can be held subject to approval by the Treasurer for a higher percentage).
+Due to the Financial Sector (Shareholdings) Act 1998 (Cth) (FSSA), an individual shareholder or group of associated shareholders in an insurer are limited to holding 15% of an insurer's voting shares (a higher percentage can be held subject to approval by the Treasurer on national interest grounds).

-As noted in Question 11, the Treasurer's approval is required for a person or group of associates wishing to hold more than a 15% stake in a financial sector company (FSSA).
-A financial sector company includes an authorised deposit-taking institution, life or general insurance company.
+As noted in Question 11, the Treasurer's approval is required for a person or group of associates wishing to hold more than 15% of the voting shares in a financial sector company.
+A financial sector company includes:

-Any change in control of an AFSL holder must be notified to ASIC within ten business days of the change.
+Any change in control of an AFSL must be notified to ASIC within ten business of the change.
 ASIC also has the power to impose a "key person" condition on an AFSL requiring the licensee to notify ASIC if the key person leaves the business.